yiwan330445/rcc/docs/recipes.md

 ## How to setup custom templates?

 Custom templates allows making your own templates that can be used when new robot is created.
-So if you have your standard way of doing things, then custom template is good way to codify it.
+So if you have your own standard way of doing things, then custom template is good way to codify it.

 You then need to do these steps:

 - setup custom settings.yaml that point location where template configuration file is located (the templates.yaml file)
+- if you are using profiles, then make above change in settings.yaml used there
 - create that custom templates.yaml configuration file that lists available templates, and where template bundle can be found (the templates.zip file)
 - and finally build that templates.zip to bundle together all those templates